 Nevertheless, they also think the digital space is very different now and platforms such as Instagram have allowed for a language of BlackTrans aesthetics to grow and converse with each other.
 One thing they find difficult about the Black Trans internet presence today is that it’s very easy to be visible, for people to like and comment on their appearance, but still very hard to make spaces developed exclusively to support their existence: I think it is definitely easier to find a visual representation of ourselves but we need more than just this and often the understanding or care of us stops at our appearance.

 She Keeps Me Damn Alive exhibition encompasses a new body of work that positions gaming at the forefront of ideas surrounding action, inaction, relation and archiving experience.
 This methodology takes shape as an immersive point-and-shoot style arcade game asking visitors to question how their choices and actions (or inactions) affect others directly.
 The game uses the interactions of those who play it to recentre their understanding of responsibility; challenging them to see if their sense of when to act and when not to act is sustainable for black trans people.

-Digital interfaces are useful but it’s not just about those, it’s about the process of creating those interfaces.
-It’s about hiring and having black trans people in the teams to allow us to have a foothold in the ever-growing simulations that we live within.
-The larger part that technology has in our lives the more worried I get about the “behind the scenes”.
-If white men continue to make tech for everyone else we soon may have nowhere to go.
+Digital interfaces are useful, but it’s not just about those, it’s about the process of creating those interfaces.
+It’s about hiring and having black trans people in the teams to give us a foothold in the ever-growing simulations we live within.
+The larger part that technology has in our lives, the more worried I get about the “behind the scenes”.
+If white men continue to make tech for everyone else, we soon may have nowhere to go.